pascalheidmann/pascalheidmann.github.io/content/posts/dependency-injection-from-scratch.md

 you now have either the configuration global instead or weave it (like in my example) directly into your service, which makes it harder to reuse.

-Something we haven't talked about yet is testing.
+Something we haven't talked about yet is **testing**.
-Considering the example with our database connection, we normally do not want to call our production database and therefore need a different connection with different configuration.
+Considering the example with our database connection, we normally do not want to call our **production database** This means that we need a different database with a different configuration.
-In this case, the aforementioned configuration within our service is a big no-go.
+In this case, the aforementioned configuration directly within our service is a big no-go.

 ## Containers